Feb 15, 2019

 If you are someone who has just started and want to improve the public speaking skills, keep in mind that – “All the great speakers were bad speaker at first” –Ralph Waldo Emerson.

-So, don’t be dragged down by others and focus on strengthening your speaking skills.
+So, never be dragged down by others and focus on strengthening your speaking skills.